genehern/ip/docs/README.md

 Open a command terminal, cd into the folder you put the jar file in, and use the java -jar gene.jar command to run the application.

-A GUI similar to the below should appear in a few seconds.
+A GUI similar to the below should appear in a few seconds

 ---